Benigno Aquino III 2010 presidential campaign: Aquino accepts the bid for presidency

 On September 2, 2009, in a press conference at the Club Filipino, Aquino announced that he would be going on a "spiritual retreat" over the weekend to finalize his decision for the 2010 presidential election, reminiscent of the decision of his mother, who in 1985, went on a retreat before giving her decision to run for the presidency during the snap elections in 1986.
 Aquino went on a retreat over the weekend, visiting the Carmelite sisters in Zamboanga City.

 The following week, on September 9, Aquino officially announced his candidacy for the presidency in the then-upcoming elections.

 Aquino-Roxas tandem

 On September 21, 2009, Roxas, alongside Aquino, officially announced his candidacy for the vice presidency, as the standard-bearer of the Liberal Party for vice president, launching the Aquino-Roxas tandem.
 On November 28, 2009, Aquino and Roxas filed their certificate of candidacy for president and vice president respectively.

-Opinion Polling
+Opinion polling

 From the time Aquino announced his candidacy for the presidency to Election Day, he had a commanding lead in the opinion polls.

+Endorsements

+In May 5, Iglesia ni Cristo (INC) endorses the tandem.
+Voting as a block, the INC has an estimated command votes of 5-8 million.

+Senatorial slate

+The senatorial lineup called "Landas ng Pagbabago" slogan slate was dubbed "SLAMAT LORRRD" as an acronym for each candidates, present during the motorcade were S for Sonia Roco, L for ex-mutineer Danny Lim, A for Neric Acosta, M for Martin Bautista, A for Alex Lacson, T for TG Guingona, L for Yasmin Busman-Lao, O for Senator and 1998 Liberal Vice Presidential nominee Serge Osmeña, R for Muntinlupa Mayor Ruffy Biazon, R for former Senator and cabinet member Ralph Recto, R for Akbayan Representative Risa Hontiveros, and D for former Senator Franklin Drilon, who also serves as Liberal's party president.